 In arriving at the costs allocable or attributable to a committee, the Commission has used different methods for different activities.
-As referred to above, for the direct costs of a fundraising event such as a dinner or a mailing [e.g., as in 11 CFR 106.5(a)(2)(ii), disbursements for solicitation of funds and for actual planning or administration of events], the attribution of expenses according to the funds received by each candidate is appropriate.
-See Advisory Opinions 1992-27 and 1992-2 for further discussion of direct costs of fundraising events, as compared to other expenses.
+As referred to above, for the direct costs of a fundraising event such as a dinner or a mailing [e.g., as in 11 CFR 106.5(a)(2)(ii), disbursements for solicitation of funds and for actual planning or administration of events], the attribution of expenses

 For allocation of costs or expenses that are not part of the direct costs of a fundraising event, the committees should use other methods.
 The use of office space and furniture may be allocated on a number of bases reasonably reflecting the benefit derived (which includes the concept of actual usage).
 See Advisory Opinions 1980-38 and 1978-67.
-For example, when committees have shared facilities with businesses, office space and utilities have been allocated on the percentage of time or space used by each entity.
+For example, when committees have shared facilities with businesses, office space and utilities have been allocated on the percentage of time used by each entity.
 Advisory Opinions 1994-8, 1991-37, and 1977-12.
 A reasonable allocation of telephone costs for phone time not spent in fundraising would be a time-based division of the monthly base charge and the actual long-distance charges incurred by each committee.
-Advisory Opinions 1991-37 and 1977-12.
-For payment of compensation to personnel for time not spent on planning or administering a fundraising program or event or soliciting funds for such program or events, the actual time worked on each campaign may be used.
-See, by analogy, 11 CFR 106.5(a)(2)(ii).^{4/}
+Advisory Opinions 1991-37 and 1977-12. payment of compensation to personnel for time not spent on planning or administering a fundraising program or event, or time spent soliciting funds for such program or events, the actual time worked on each campaign may be used. analogy, 11 CFR $106.5(a)(2)(ii).\frac{3}{}$